dragon-dune/dragon-dune/dragon-dune.md

 Special Rules:
 --------------

-1. Territory 0• is the Imperial Palace and is neutral territory.
+1. Territory 0• is the Great Mountan and is neutral territory.
 Players will never battle in territory 0•.
 2. A player controls a city if they alone have at least one unit there.
 3. Players in control of 3★ or 5★ have access to griffins and receive a travel bonus.
 They may move through four territories in the movement